ModelEarth/community/challenge/rules.md

 - Static frontend may be hosted for free using GitHub
 - Free or very affordable options for hosting<!--API's and Websockets (Over $20/month, Under $20/month, Free!)-->

-During judging you may receive requests to update install steps.
+During judging you may receive requests to update your install steps.
 We&nbsp;recommend having judges try your install in advance.

 <a href="registration/">Register to participate</a> |